 Located about 60 miles south of Tyler on U. S. Highway 69 at its intersection with U.S. 84 is the City of Rusk, the county seat of Cherokee County.
 The population of Rusk is about 5,300 residents as of the Federal Census of 2020.
-Elevation is 518 feet above sea level.
+The elevation of Rusk is 518 feet above sea level.

 James S. Hogg Memorial Museum, Rusk, Texas